USEPA/LakeCat/README.md

 ### NHD Catchments cover a smaller area than the NHD Waterbody -- On-Network

 Defining NHD Waterbodies by associated flowlines and ultimately catchments has proved impossible in some cases where one catchment is associated to the waterbody and the catchment associated is smaller than the waterbody itself.
 Thus, the 'cat' metric is not accurate to the basin in which should hold the lake.

+##QA Methods

+On_Net_Cvg_Diffs -- come from the script chkNLWwLakeCat.py comparing the lake area geometry with the geometry of what we use as an on-network catchment basin.
+This outputs the catchment COMID and associated catchment COMID with the percentage of lake that is uncovered by the basins geometry.